Types of Financial Aid

 APU proudly participates in the Yellow Ribbon Program, which is a provision of the Post-9/11 Veterans’ Educational Assistance Act of 2008.
 APU awards eligible students up to half the net cost of tuition not covered by the standard cap set yearly by the Department of Veterans Affairs.
 The Department of Veteran Affairs will then match APU’s contribution to provide full tuition coverage.
 In order to receive Yellow Ribbon Funds, the student must be 100 percent eligible under Chapter 33 of the GI Bill®.

-Learn more about veterans benefits and the process to apply for them.
+To learn more about veterans benefits and the process to apply for them, visit the Student Services Center website.

 Active-Duty Military Benefits

 Azusa Pacific University is committed to advancing education opportunities for active-duty military members and their spouses.
-The university is prepared to assist you in utilizing your Military Tuition Assistance and also offers programs that are eligible for MyCAA financial assistance.
+The university is prepared to assist you in utilizing your Military Tuition Assistance and also offers programs that are eligible for MyCAA financial assistance (see below).

 Tuition Assistance